PhoneMyatKt/PhoneMyat.github.io/README.md

 # Data Science | Machine Learning

-I am an aspiring Data Scientist and Machine Learning Engineer with a background in data analysis, visualization, and model building.
-I am passionate about using data to drive insights and solve impactful problems.

 ## About Me
 I am currently pursuing a Bachelor’s degree in Computer Science at the University of Sunderland.
 Through various projects and coursework, I've developed strong skills in machine learning, data analysis, and Python programming.